opentok/Opentok-Python-SDK/sample/Cloud/README.md

 opentok.register_callback('stream', 'destroyed', callback_url)
 ```

-### Listening for events
+To register a callback for an OpenTok Cloud event, call the `OpenTok.register_callback()` method
+of the OpenTok Python SDK.
+The first parameter, `'group'`, defining the group of events you are
+interested in, can be set to `'archive'`, `'connection'`, or `'stream'`.
+The second parameter,
+`'type'`, can be set to `'status'` for `'archive'` events, and it can be set to `'created'` or `'destroyed'` for the connection and stream groups.
+The third parameter sets the callback URL.
+This app sets callback URLs to be called when OpenTok connections or streams are created or
+destroyed.

 The next step is to define a route to handle the HTTP callback requests coming from OpenTok to your
 server.
-In the sample app we use a single route/url to receive all the events and we store them in a
+The sample app we use a single route/URL to receive all events, and we store the events
-list.
+in a list.

 ```python
 EVENTS = []